cgadski/autotude/README.md

 ## Dependencies

 Install [direnv](https://direnv.net/) to load environment variables from `.envrc` and `rl/.envrc`.
 Install [just](https://github.com/casey/just) to run commands from `Justfiles`.
-We also need protobuf (`protoc`) and rust/cargo installed (try https://rustup.rs/) to build a program that processes replay files.

-Run `just nix` to build `etc/nix.env` if you'd like to manage Haxe, Java and protoc through nix.
-These dependencies are not required to do reinforcement learning!
+Run `just nix` to build `etc/nix.env` if you'd like to manage Haxe, Java and protoc through nix. _However, these dependencies are not required to do reinforcement learning._

 Run `just setup` to download game resources and a build of the in-browser replay viewer (`hx_src/out/viewer.js`) to your working tree.